mavlink/MAVSDK/README.md

 To build and try it, start PX4 in SITL and build and run the example as follows:

-Build and install the DroneLink library first:
+Build and install the DroneCore library first:

 ```
 make default install